zImPatrick/KarlsonMod/README.md

 You should also be able to see the text "KarlsonMod" along with a few buttons in the game.
 ![screenshot](https://i.imgur.com/8yrS5v5.png)

+## Contributing
+Please consider helping this Mod get better, since I'm just a single "programmer" that doesn't know much about C#.
+Please create some pull requests, edit the wiki or anything you can do to make the mod better.
+Thanks.

 ## FAQ
 ### How do I load custom levels?
 See [Custom Levels](https://github.com/zImPatrick/KarlsonMod/wiki/Custom-Levels) in the wiki